Adrian2C/qrcode-challenge/README.md

 ## Overview
 this is my version of the front end qr code challenge.
 I made it with css and Html.

+## screenshot

+this is an screenshot from the desktop version

 ![Screenshot](screenshot.JPG)

 ### Links

 - Solution URL: [Add solution URL here](https://your-solution-url.com)